nats/bl-cli/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Add any additional details that may be important for us to know.

-Tip: Running a command with the `--trace` flag will display details about the requests made to the DigitalOcean API and can help with debugging.
+Tip: Running a command with the `--trace` flag will display details about the requests made to the BinaryLane API and can help with debugging.
 Remember to check the output for any sensitive information before posting.
 -->